VirtoCommerce/vc-content/pages/docs/lessons/lesson4.md

 ## Platform Manager UI elements

-Platform Manager provides following UI elements:
+The most common extension points for Platform Manager UI are:
 * Blade
 * Toolbar
 * Metaform
-* Widget container
+* Widget

-Please review this UI elements before you start creating "Customer Reviews" module UI.
+Review these UI elements carefully before you start creating the UI for "Customer Reviews" module.

 ### Blade

-Blade is a main UI element of the Platform Manager.
+Blade is the main UI element of the Platform Manager.
 Every blade has basic parts such as Maximize, Close buttons on the top and the title, toolbar, main content placeholders following down.
-You can find out all the blade features on the [Blade constructor](https://virtocommerce.com/guides/blade-constructor)
+You can find out all the blade features on the [Blade constructor](https://virtocommerce.com/guides/blade-constructor).

 ![Blade](../../assets/images/docs/lesson4-blade.png)

-Read more about blades in the [Blades and navigation](https://virtocommerce.com/docs/vc2devguide/working-with-platform-manager/basic-functions/blades-and-navigation) article.
+Read more in the [Blades and navigation](https://virtocommerce.com/docs/vc2devguide/working-with-platform-manager/basic-functions/blades-and-navigation) article.

 ### Toolbar